-Assets under construction includes the South East Institute of Technology (IoT) and preparation for J Building refurbishments.
+Assets under construction include the South East Institute of Technology (IoT) and preparation for J Building refurbishments.

 Stansted Airport College came into use in September 2018.
-In 2017/18 Stansted Airport gifted 1.97 acres of land with a commercial value of $\pounds$ 3m, the land was included at an educational use value of $\pounds$ 1.66m.
+In 2017/18 Stansted Airport gifted 1.97 acres of land with a commercial value of £3m, the land was included at an educational use value of £1.66m.
 A 99 year lease (peppercorn) has been in place since October 2017.
-Stansted Airport Limited remains the freeholder of the land.
+Stansted Airport Limited remains the freeholder of this land.

-There is a 125 year lease agreement (from January 2015) between the College and Burnt Mill Academy Trust (BMAT), formerly the UTC for use of the College land.
-The College remains the freeholder of the land.
+There is a 125 year lease agreement (from January 2015) between the College and Burnt Mill Academy Trust (BMAT), formerly the UTC for use of the College land on the Harlow site.
+The College remains the freeholder of this land.